 The corporate boundary of the City is just over 23 square miles and has a 2015 population density of approximately 3,600 people per square mile, where Monroe County's population density is approximately 370.
 Bloomington's population has historically outpaced the growth of the rest of Monroe County (Exhibit 1).

 The City's demographics reflect fairly closely those of Indiana and the U.S., with notable exceptions of the community's higher percentage of Asian persons and its lower percentage of African-Americans and Hispanics, Exhibit 2.
-Bloomington's foreign-born population percentage resembles the nation's, and is more than twice as high as the state of Indiana's which likely speaks to the international attraction of Indiana University as one of the world's great research universities.
+Bloomington's foreign-born population percentage resembles the nation's, and is more than twice as high as the state of Indiana's.

+This variation in race and ethnicity gives Bloomington its rich heritage and cultural diversity.
+It also likely speaks to the international attraction of Indiana University as one of the world's great research universities.